Stephen Decatur: Command of USS Chesapeake

 On June 26, 1807, Decatur was appointed to command Chesapeake, a 38-gun frigate, along with command of all gunboats at Norfolk.
 Chesapeake had just returned to Norfolk after repairs to damage incurred during the Chesapeake–Leopard affair.
-Commodore Barron had just been relieved of command following his court martial over the incident.
+Barron had just been relieved of command following his court martial over the incident.
 Decatur was a member of that court martial, which had found Barron guilty of "unpreparedness", barring him from command for five years.
 Consequently, Barron's previous orders to sail for the Mediterranean were canceled and Chesapeake was instead assigned to Commodore Decatur, with a squadron of gunboats, to patrol the New England coast enforcing the Embargo Act throughout 1809.
 Unable to command, Barron left the country for Copenhagen and remained there through the War of 1812.
 Before Decatur assumed command of Chesapeake he learned from observers, and then informed the Navy Secretary, that the British ships HMS Bellona and HMS Triumph were lightening their ballasts to prepare for a blockade at Norfolk.

 During this segment of his life, Decatur's father, Stephen Decatur Sr., died in November 1808 at the age of 57, with his mother's death following the next year.
 Both parents were buried at St. Peter's Church in Philadelphia.

 Command of USS United States

-In May 1810 Decatur was appointed commander of United States, a heavy frigate with 44 guns.
+In May 1810, Decatur was appointed commander of United States, a heavy frigate with 44 guns.
 This was the same vessel that he supervised the building of while employed at Gurney and Smith, and the same ship, then under the command of John Barry, on which he had commenced his naval career as midshipman in 1798.
 The frigate had just been commissioned and was outfitted and supplied for service at sea.
 After taking command of United States, now the rallying point of the young American Navy, Decatur sailed to most of the naval ports on the eastern seaboard and was well received at each stop.
 On May 21, 1811, he sailed United States from Norfolk along with USS Hornet on assignment to patrol the coast, returning to Norfolk on November 23 of that year.
 In 1812 he sailed with Argus and Congress but were soon recalled upon receiving news about the outbreak of war with Britain.
 There Decatur joined Captain John Rodgers, commander of President and his squadron.
 On this cruise Rodgers failed to accomplish his mission of intercepting the fleet of English West-Indiamen.
 On August 31, Decatur sailed United States to Boston.
 On October 8, he sailed a second cruise with Rodgers' squadron.